BREAK THESE HABITS FOR BETTER LIVING

 Say no to midnight feasts

-When you’re living it up in the city, you often relish the plethora of late-night dining options or get home at odd hours and fix yourself a quick meal.
-As benign as it may seem, a frequent indulgence of this variety comes with baggage.
+From late-night bowls of cereal to delivery cravings, we can easily find ourselves cramming in calories before bed.
+As harmless as that may seem, a frequent indulgence of this variety comes with baggage.
 Given that we are naturally accustomed to activity during the day, regular night-time eating disrupts the body’s circadian rhythm and sleep-wake cycles.
 This affects hormone and blood sugar functions, increases inflammation and promotes weight gain.
 How can you fix it?
 Eat dinner as early in the evenings as possible.
 If you find yourself hungry later, munch on nutritious, high-protein snacks like nuts or fruits such as kiwis and bananas.

 Drink fewer calories